RishiKalluri/SFPDDataAnalysis/README.md

 of this code can be found in getGraphs.py.
 Each graph creation has its own method, which are all called in the getGraphs() method in the .py file.

+THE FILE GETGRAPHS.PY MUST BE RUN IN PYTHON 2.7

 A k nearest neighbor algorithm was used to predict the most likely dispatch based on location and time.
 The model was trained using the latitude, longitude, and received timestamp from sfpd_dispatch_data_subset.csv.
 The prediction is